NataliaN24/FINAL-PROJECT-SUPERHEROES-GAMES/README.md

 # FINAL PROJECT SUPERHEROES GAMES
+_This is a game model for playig with superheroes.The language of programming used for it is c++_ **Joro and his friends are big fans of superheroes and comics.
+He wants to create his own superhero game, where different players can buy superheroes, attack other users' superheroes, or put their superheroes in protected mode.
+Each player is allowed a maximum of 3 moves per game entry.
+The results are calculated according to the funds (money) that a player has.**

  ------------------------------------A simple sample of a game with superheroes---------------------------------------------- It consists of administrators,players, and superheroes ,which everyone has a functionality;
  -----------------------Every administrator should:------------------